njgibbon/njgibbon/README.md

 I'm Nick & I live in London in the UK. :city_sunrise:

-I've wanted to work in software development :unlock: since I first used Visual Basic 6 🔥.
+I've wanted to work in software development :computer: since I first used Visual Basic 6 🔥.
 Suddenly, you have the power to make things.
 It's practical & creative & yet it's all logic-based - all controlled by some special words in a text file.
 From there, it's only a short leap to recognising that this ability can help real people in lots of different & interesting ways.
 This led to studying Computer Science & ultimately to wherever it is I am now!

 Most of my experience is within different large, complex, multi-team, multi-vendor IT organisations with lots of stakeholders & dependeny & competing concerns :clipboard::comet::office::rainbow::crystal_ball:.
 Through this & wider learning I value any domain that improves values streams in an enterprise :rocket:.
 Organisational design, team interactions, communication channels, collaboration techniques, improvement processes etc. where bottlenecks :champagne: can often be identified & carefully adjusted.